anatman-org/prime/README.md

   ALL GAME FRAMES WILL BE STORED ON VAJRA BEFORE BEING ARCHIVED IN PRAJNA

+  * no revealing the ending until we have unanimous agreement

+    but different times and places will have different knowledge and what seems simple and ordinary to one seems magical to the other

+    and this is the transformation of things seen from the two sides

+    for to confliict, that is see against another and yet to be honest with oneself

+    one must first acknowledge one's own weakness, one's own risk and resolve, mitigate, defer or accept

+    this is the essence of the game honesty with oneself
+    because one is curious, awake

   * maintain professional demeanor on public branches at all times
   * keep personal talk in game
-  * no revealing the ending until we have unanimous agreement
   * respect the cultural boundaries that players need to respect in their own places and times
   * no manipulation of the signal marker along the right edge